 Do you get it now?

-When you see something or someone as a whole, you are expressing pure love.
+When you see something or someone as a whole, you express pure love.

 At that moment, there is no selfish desire or opinion.